Episode - 9F12\\

-* ComicallyMissingThePoint: Homer forgets to pick up Bart after school, even when he hears the word "Bart" repeatedly around him.
+* ComicallyMissingThePoint: Homer forgets to pick up Bart after practice, even when he hears the word "Bart" repeatedly around him.

-* CreatorBacklash: According to the DVDCommentary, almost everyone on the staff hated this episode--to the point where James L. Brooks was alleged to have shown it to then-upcoming showrunner David Mirkin and said, "We don't want anything like this."
+* CreatorBacklash: According to the DVDCommentary, almost everyone on the staff hated this episode--to the point where James L. Brooks ordered then-upcoming showrunner David Mirkin not to "...make shit like this."

 * DoesThisRemindYouOfAnything: When Homer catches Bart coming home after his time with Tom, he is at first aggressive but then tries to get Bart to remember the fun times they had, like when he pushed Bart on the swing.
 Bart coldly replies, "I was faking it."
 Homer, aghast, shouts, "Liar!"
 Bart teases him: "Oh yeah, dad?
 Remember this?
 Higher, dad!
 Higher!"
 Homer is deeply hurt and runs out shouting, "STOP IT!"
 Obviously, this whole bit is a euphemism for faking orgasms during sex.